firetreedesign/FireTree-Transient-Fallback/README.md

 * `$transient` is the name of the transient.
 * `$value` is the transient value.
 * `$expiration` is how long you want the transient to live.
 In minutes.

+## License

+The FireTree_Transient_Fallback class is licensed under the GPL v2 or later.